nagarjun226/food-tracker-mcp/README.md

 - If you encounter connection issues, ensure you have internet access as the MCP connects to the OpenFoodFacts API
 - If product information is incomplete, this may be due to limitations in the OpenFoodFacts database
 - For any data persistence issues, check the permissions on the data directory

-## License

-This project is licensed under MIT Lisence - see the LICENSE file for details.